 (c) Malfunction Criteria – Pressure Integrity

 The ISD system shall detect the potential for excessive rates of vapor leakage from the UST system.
 The ISD system shall assess, on a weekly basis, when the vapor recovery system leaks at a rate which is at least 2 times the rate allowed in Section 4.2, shall activate a warning alarm, and shall record the event.
 This condition must be detected with a probability of 95%.
 When two such consecutive failed assessments occur, the ISD system shall activate a failure alarm, record that event, and prohibit fuel dispensing from the affected fueling point(s).
-The ISD system shall have the capability of re-enabling dispensing, and shall record that event.
+The ISD system shall have the capability of re-enabling dispensing and shall record that event.

 Vapor Processing Monitoring